SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/docker-community-edition.md

 prod-*, !prod-*-mysql, master-*-app-*, sumologic-collector
 ```

-will cause the source to collect from all containers whose names start with “prod-”, except those that match “prod-*-mysql”.
-It will also collect from containers with names that match “master-*-app-*”, and from the “sumologic-collector” container.
+will cause the source to collect from all containers whose names start with `prod-`, except those that match `prod-*-mysql`.
+It will also collect from containers with names that match `master-*-app-*`, and from the `sumologic-collector` container.

 If your filter list contains only exclusions, the source will collect all containers except from those that match your exclusion filters.
 For example:
 ```